yhzhang0128/egos-2000/README.md

 ```
 # EGOS: the earth and grass operating system

 EGOS is our teaching operating system at Cornell.
-As the name suggests, it has two layers:
+As the name suggests, the operating system has two layers:
 * the earth layer provides **hardware-specific** abstractions
     * tty and disk device driver interface
     * cpu interrupt and memory management interface